 As Baby starts walking, climbing, and exploring, a few accidents are bound to happen.
-It’s completely normal for your wayward wanderer to fall down and go boom, or to have some run-ins with the furniture.The resulting bumps, bruises and scrapes might be scary for him (and for you!) but they’re generally nothing to worry about.
+It’s completely normal for your wayward wanderer to fall down and go boom, or to have some run-ins with the furniture.The resulting bumps, bruises and scrapes might be scary for them (and for you!) but they’re generally nothing to worry about.
 During this accident-prone age, it can be reassuring to know when you should be concerned, and when you don’t have to be!

 - What they are: Scrapes, medically known as abrasions, occur when the top layer of skin is scraped off leaving a raw, painful area that may bleed from one or more spots.
 Rug burn and “road rash,” are types of scrapes.
 Scrapes are tear-inducing but generally not medically serious.